-Syndicate 2121 has in the past, and may in the future, provide insurance or reinsurance cover to Hannover Re and its subsidiaries.
+Syndicate 2121 has in the past provided insurance or reinsurance cover to Hannover Re and its subsidiaries and it may do so in the future.

 All such business underwritten and reinsurances purchased have in the past been, and will continue to be, transacted on an arm's length commercial basis with no personal benefit derived by the directors, officers or related parties concerned, other than by virtue of directorship fees, salaries and related remuneration in respect of their employment or by virtue of any increase in capital value arising on shareholdings.